travelping/cennsonic/kube/docs/setup.md

 This will cancel the "init" or "join" actions (including the "PKI step" for master join) but will not erase the [Download] and [Prepare] steps.

+If a node has already joined a cluster it is recommended to delete it before
+reset:

+* [Master Delete]
+* [Worker Delete]

 <!-- Links -->

 [CoreOS Container Linux]: https://coreos.com/os/docs/latest